The Credit Commons is not a proposition for radical discontinuity, and still less an artefact of wishful thinking.

 However, the speed and scale of the transition that is required in the face of the existential threats facing our civilisation is such that we cannot simply offer beneficial new mechanisms into the economic landscape and wait for these to be adopted, adapted, and evolved.
 MCS’ work is therefore to actively co-design appropriate implementations of them with on-the-ground partners in specific contexts, demonstrating that ‘collaborative finance’ can underpin new markets, new incentives, and new choices.

 Those who (for whatever reason) have significant asset holdings in the current economy are also needed – their active and voluntary participation in this transition is required, to ensure its rapid development – and this participation must translate into the assets of the new commons economy, as well as offer desirable environmental and cultural outcomes.
 We therefore need to fashion the two ‘planks’ of mutual credit and use-credit obligations into a ‘bridge’ into the commons economy for those who hold assets in the old.

-This idea of a bridge is inspired by a section in Yanis Varoufakis’ Talking to my Daughter about the Economy, in which he writes about the birth of capitalism through the lens of the wool trade in England.
+This idea of a bridge is inspired by a section in Yanis Varoufakis’ Talking to My Daughter, in which he writes about the birth of capitalism through the lens of the wool trade in England.
 Feudal landlords had the assets – the land, the serfs, and beasts that lived on the land.
 And they acquired and held them by exercising power.
 Land was not for sale, and neither was labour.
 Wool merchants, though, convinced landowners to throw the serfs off the land and to rent it in exchange for gold so that the merchants could grow wool and then sell it for even more gold.